Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Model

 We study observations of transmission pairs as shown in Figure \ref{fig:infection_chain}.
-The first person gets infected at time point $T_1$ which is unobserved.
-However, it is known to lie in the interval $[0,W]$.
-The exact conditional distribution of $T_1$ in $[0,W]$ is allowed to also depend on a random variable $C$ which determines for example the location of the infection.
+The first person, the index case, gets infected at time $T_1$ which is unobserved.
+However, it is known to lie in the interval $[0,W]$, the \emph{exposure period}.
+The exact conditional distribution of $T_1$ in $[0,W]$ is allowed to depend on a random variable $C$ which determines for example the location of the infection.
 In certain situations, it will turn out that the likelihood will depend only on $\min(W,S_1)$, where $S_1\geq T_1$ denotes the time at which Person 1 shows symptoms.
 In that sense, observation of $W$ is only then required if $W\leq S_1$.
 Otherwise we do not have to observe $W$ but we have to observe that $W\geq S_1$.
 The \emph{incubation period} is defined as $I_1:=S_1-T_1$.
-In an analogue fashion, $S_2,T_2,I_2$ are defined for the second person.
-Moreover, Person 1 is known to have infected Person 2.
-Person 2 shows symptoms at the observed time $S_2$.
-But, of course, the infection time $T_2$ is unobserved.
+Moreover, Person 1 is known to have infected Person 2, the secondary case.
+Similarly as above, we define $S_2,T_2,I_2$ for the second person: Person 2 shows symptoms at the observed time $S_2$.
+But, of course, the infection time $T_2$ and hence the incubation time $I_2:=S_2-T_2$ are unobserved.
 The generation time is thus $G:=T_2-T_1$ and it is also unobserved, while the serial interval $S:=S_2-S_1$ can be observed.
 Such data was for example collected by \citet{FWK20,Bietal20,LGB20}.

 The following relations can be directly read off from the definitions and Figure \ref{fig:infection_chain}.